johnware15/practice-phase-ajax-instruction-todo-scaffolding/README.md

   - [ ] Each item should have an `Edit` button that when clicked changes the item text to an auto-populated input field and the edit button changes to a `Save` button which when clicked updates the database with the updated values.
 - [ ] Each item should have a `Delete` button which deletes the item from the database and removes the row from the table.
 - [ ] Each item should have a `Complete` button which marks the item as completed in the database and updates the DOM. (optional: completed items are seen with a strikethrough instead of removed.
 This would mean editing the `src/actions/getAll.js` file as well)
-- [ ] All actions should occur and be updates the page without a refresh.
 - [ ] There is a form to add a new list item, which upon submission adds the new item to the list using AJAX and updates the page without refresh.
 ## Feeling overwhelmed or stuck?
 - If you go in to `views/partials/footer.ejs` you can see a comment where you can start off with all the jQuery DOM manipulation done so you can just focus on using AJAX.
 Cool, huh?